Alternatives to general relativity: Infinite derivative gravity

 where $F (\Box)$ is the exponential of an entire function of the D'Alembertian operator.
 This avoids a black hole singularity near the origin, while recovering the 1/r fall of the general relativity potential at large distances.
 Lousto and Mazzitelli (1997) found an exact solution to this theories representing a gravitational shock-wave.

+General relativity self-interaction (GRSI)

+The General Relativity Self-interaction or GRSI model is an attempt to explain astrophysical and cosmological observations without dark matter, dark energy by adding self-interaction terms when calculating the gravitational effects in general relativity, analogous to the self-interaction terms in quantum chromodynamics.